tilt-dev/tilt.build/src/product.md

   in that ecosystem.
 - Partner with our engineering team to translate user needs into capabilities we need to build for Tilt, in both the short term and the long term.
+- Help us communicate the longer vision, in addition to the near-term product.
 - Help us build a team culture where everyone's doing their best work

 ### Our Ideal Candidate